Danny Tenaglia: Film appearances

-In 2025, Danny Tenaglia appeared in the Daniel Mota documentary film Paraíso about the history of Portuguese dance music (of which he has been involved in for decades).
-He recounts his remixing of the iconic Tribal house song So Get Up by Underground Sound of Lisbon (written and vocalized by Ithaka Darin Pappas) and of the moment he debuted the track during a rave held at the Santa Maria de Feira castle in northern Portugal.
+In 2025, Tenaglia, along with top Portuguese DJs Yen Sung and Luís Leite, appeared in the Daniel Mota documentary film Paraíso about the history of Portuguese dance music (which he had been involved in for decades).
+He recounts his remixing of the iconic tribal house song "So Get Up" by Underground Sound of Lisbon (written and vocalized by Ithaka Darin Pappas), and of the moment he debuted the track during a rave held at the Santa Maria de Feira castle in northern Portugal.

 Later years

-Tenaglia continues to play clubs and has played in NYC locations including Avalon, Crobar, Pacha NYC, Roxy and Webster Hall.
-In 2007, Tenaglia participated in the Dance parade.
+Tenaglia continues to play clubs, and has played in NYC locations including Avalon, Crobar, Pacha NYC, Roxy and Webster Hall.
+In 2007, he participated in the dance parade.
 In 2008 he released a single on Tommy Boy Records, "The Space Dance".
-The track reached number 1 on the Billboard Club Charts during November 2008.
+The track reached number 1 on the Billboard Club Charts in November 2008.

 Immediately following, Tenaglia released his first compilation album in five years, entitled Futurism, also on Tommy Boy Records.
 The compilation featured tracks from artists including Davide Squillace, The Wighnomy Brothers and Afefe Iku.

 Tenaglia still continues to tour across the world.

 Personal life

-In July 2023, Tenaglia announced on Instagram that he has been diagnosed with cancer, and had been under treatment.
+In July 2023, Tenaglia announced on Instagram that he had been diagnosed with cancer, and had been under treatment.

 Awards and nominations

 Tenaglia was nominated for Best Remixed Recording at the 44th Grammy Awards.
-He is also a three time International Dance Music Award winner, 3 time DJ Awards winner and 2 time Muzik Awards recipient.
+He is a three-time International Dance Music Award winner, three-time DJ Awards winner, and two-time Muzik Awards recipient.